Regulations Governing Payment of Fees and Charges

 - A surcharge of 10% or $100, whichever is lower, will be levied on any fees that are outstanding at the start date of the trimester.
 This applies to Summer School 1, A, B and C Trimester start dates respectively.

-- A student may appeal to the Vice-Chancellor against any decision by the Chief Financial Officer under these regulations.
+- A student may appeal to the Vice-Chancellor against any decision by the Director of Finance under these regulations.

 Payment by Trimester